 Where is the Managing Hazardous Waste at Academic Laboratories Rule in Effect?

-Like in most federal environmental legislation, the EPA encourages states to develop and run their own hazardous waste programs as an alternative to direct EPA management.
-The Academic Laboratories final rule went into effect immediately in states, territories, and tribes that are not RCRA-authorized, including Iowa and Alaska.
+The 2008 Academic Laboratories final rule went into effect immediately in states, territories, and tribes that are not RCRA-authorized, including Iowa and Alaska.
 State adoption of the 2008 Academic Laboratories final rule is strongly encouraged.
 However, it is optional because the rule is neither more nor less stringent than the pre-existing regulations under RCRA.

 The chart below the map lists the state or U.S. territory, a link to the state's regulations if applicable, and whether the state has adopted or been authorized for the rule.